The foldable smartphone revolution has an unlikely catalyst

 Cheng showed me a double-sided camera app.
 One screen is the typical viewfinder display, while the second screen, facing outward toward the subject, offers colorful and cute imagery, designed to catch the attention of your child.

-As the shutterbug parent of a son who's about to turn 2, I immediately glommed on to the idea.
+As the shutterbug parent of a son who's about to turn two, I immediately glommed on to the idea.

 Just a gimmick?